dotnet/csharplang/proposals/low-level-struct-improvements.md

 The rules for assignment also need to be adjusted to account for `ref` fields.
-This design only allows for `ref` assignment of a `ref` field during object construction.
-Specifically in the constructor of the declaring type, inside `init` accessors and inside object initializer expressions.
-Further the `ref` being assigned to the `ref` field must have *ref-safe-to-escape* greater than the receiver of the field:
+This design only allows for `ref` assignment of a `ref` field during object construction or when the value is known to refer to the heap.
+Object construction includes in the constructor of the declaring type, inside `init` accessors and inside object initializer expressions.
+Further the `ref` being assigned to the `ref` field in this case must have *ref-safe-to-escape* greater than the receiver of the field:

 - Constructors: The value must be *ref-safe-to-escape* outside the constructor
-- `init` accessors:  The value limited to heap values as accessors can't have `ref` parameters, and for object
+- `init` accessors:  The value limited to values that are known to refer to the heap as accessors can't have `ref` parameters
 - object initializers: The value can have any *ref-safe-to-escape* value as this will feed into the calculation of the *safe-to-escape* of the constructed object by existing rules.

+A `ref` field can only be assigned outside a constructor when the value is known to refer to the heap.
+That is allowed because it is both safe at the assignment location (meets the field assignment rules for ensuring the value being assigned has a lifetime at least as large as the receiver) as well as requires no updates to the existing method invocation rules.

 This design does not allow for general `ref` field assignment outside object construction due to existing limitations on lifetimes.
 Specifically it poses